 ConnectGen is a renewable energy company comprised of seasoned energy industry professionals focused on developing wind, solar, and energy storage projects across the United States.

 ConnectGen has executed wind leases with landowners for the Rail Tie Wind Project and is now focused on final engineering and pre-construction planning activities for the project, as well as finalizing a customer for the power. performing environmental and technical studies of the project area.
 ConnectGen is coordinating with the Western Area Power Administration (WAPA) on its studies of the project’s interconnection to its transmission system.
-The ConnectGen team has begun stakeholder outreach and engagement, which will continue as the project begins various permitting processes.
+The ConnectGen team has begun stakeholder outreach and engagement, which will continue as the project completes various permitting processes.

 The Rail Tie Wind Project will undergo review at the federal, state and county levels.
 At the federal level, WAPA has initiated its environmental review of the Project by publishing a Notice of Intent in December 2019.
 WAPA is preparing an Environmental Impact Statement (EIS) for the Project, and anticipates publishing a draft Environmental Impact Statement in early 2021, publishing the final EIS in mid-2021, and publishing its Record of Decision (ROD) in July 2022.
 The ROD marks the completion of WAPA’s multi-year environmental and technical review, including a detailed analysis of the physical, biological, cultural, and socioeconomic effects of the project.
 Information and updates about WAPA’s process can be found on their website at: https://www.wapa.gov/transmission/EnvironmentalReviewNEPA/Pages/rail-tie-wind-project.aspx

 The Project is located in Albany County, WY near Tie Siding.
 Click here to download a map of the Project Area.